missionpinball/mpf-docs/hardware/existing_machines/wpc.rst

 configured with the letter ``C`` followed by their number.
 However, you add them to the ``flashers:`` section of your config, not the ``coils:`` section.
-This is done so MPF knows to treat them like flashers which are just pulsed, rather than coils which can be enabled and have other coil-light things that don't apply to flashers.
+This is done so MPF knows to treat them like flashers which are just pulsed, rather than coils which can be enabled and have other coil-like things that don't apply to flashers.

 ::